-Annie is an associate researcher working with the IPPR Commission on Health and Prosperity.
+Dr Annie Williamson is an associate researcher working with the IPPR Commission on Health and Prosperity

-Annie is completing a graduate medical degree at Barts and the London Hospitals, and will begin as a junior doctor at St Thomas’ Hospital in 2023.
-Prior to medicine, she gained a BA and MPhil in Economics at the University of Oxford, and worked as a health economist for Partners in Health in Chiapas, Mexico.
+Annie is also a junior doctor in the NHS, working at St Thomas’ Hospital in London.
+Prior to studying medicine, she gained a BA and MPhil in Economics at the University of Oxford, and worked as a health economist for Partners in Health in Chiapas, Mexico.
 She combines both skillsets in her role analysing health and public services at IPPR.